 To detect potential instances of epistatic selection, we looked for two types of signals: 1) correlations between the allele frequencies at different loci; 2) gametic disequilibrium after 100 generations of selection.
 The former could be due to epistasis or due to similar but independent selection coefficients at the respective loci, while the latter is only expected under epistasis.
 The correlations were estimated by the Pearson correlation coefficient, using allele frequencies in all generations in the high sugar populations (n = 12 per SNP pair).
 The gametic disequilibrium was quantified separately in high sugar and control populations, using the individual genotypes at generation 100 described above.
-For each SNP pair, we tested the amount of deviation from independent segregation using a chi square test (n ~ 420 per SNP pair).
+For each SNP pair, we tested the deviation from independent segregation using a chi square test (n ~ 420 per SNP pair).
 Having identified candidate pairs where the two SNPs displayed gametic disequilibrium and were located on different chromosomes, we applied a clustering procedure akin to the LD clumping algorithm implemented in PLINK (Purcell et al., 2007).
 The algorithm works as follows:

-Starting with the SNP pair with the smallest p-value for gametic disequilibrium, assign to the same cluster all other SNP pairs with one SNP on chromosome 2 that are within 250Kb, in linkage disequilibrium, and have not already been clustered.
+Starting with the SNP pair with the smallest p-value for gametic disequilibrium, assign to the same cluster all other SNP pairs with one SNP on chromosome 2 that are within 250 kb, in linkage disequilibrium, and have not already been clustered.
 Repeat until there are no more SNP-pairs to assign to clusters.
 Thus, each cluster contains SNP pairs sharing proximal and linked SNPs on chromosome 2.

 For each cluster identified in (i), perform a second round of clustering for the SNP pairs within that cluster.
-This is done by assigning to the same cluster all SNP-pairs with one SNP on chromosome 3 that are within 250Kb, in linkage disequilibrium, and have not already been clustered.
+This is done by assigning to the same cluster all SNP-pairs with one SNP on chromosome 3 that are within 250 kb, in linkage disequilibrium, and have not already been clustered.

 We thus obtain hierarchical clusters, where each “chromosome 2 end” cluster contains one or several “chromosome 3 end” clusters.
 The algorithm is greedy, so each SNP pair will only end up in one cluster, if at all.
 Finally, we keep the clusters with at least 3 linked SNPs at “each end”.
 We thus identify epistatic selection signatures supported by multiple SNP pairs, with multiple linked SNPs at each end of the putative interaction.
 Through the nature of our clustering procedure, each such signature will involve one locus on chromosome 2, and one or several loci on chromosome 3 (Figure 5).